 ZetCode

-The package flag implements command-line flag parsing.
-The command-line arguments are available in the os.Args slice.
-The flag package allows for more flexible of them.
+The flag package implements command-line flag parsing.
+While command-line arguments are available in the os.Args slice, the flag package offers more flexible and structured handling, including automatic help generation, type conversion, and error handling.

 func String(name string, value string, usage string) *string